-Meeting the challenges of our complex world demands better understanding, in both technical and humanistic terms, of the changes in science, technology and medicine that have profoundly shaped human lives.
-History of science draws on the tools of anthropology, sociology and philosophy, as well as intellectual, social and cultural history, to reveal important insights into how and why these changes occurred.
-History of science can yield deeper historical perspectives on pressing contemporary issues, and provides a platform for broader public engagement into the sciences.
+Meeting the challenges of our complex world demands a better understanding of the changes in science, technology and medicine that have profoundly shaped human lives.
+History of science, technology and medicine (HSTM) draws on the tools of intellectual, social and cultural history, as well as other fields in the humanities and social sciences, to reveal important insights into how and why these changes have emerged and continue to occur.
+In doing so, HSTM offers historical perspectives on pressing contemporary issues, and provides a platform for broader public engagement with science, technology and medicine.

-- An active community comprising scholars, librarians, students, nonprofit leaders and members of the public who care deeply about science, technology and medicine, past and present, and who participate in our events and take advantage of members' resources.
-A growing number of foundations, corporations and individuals support the Consortium's activities.
+An active community, including scholars, librarians, students, nonprofit leaders and interested non-academics who care deeply about science, technology and medicine, past and present, participate in the Consortium's activities and take advantage of members' resources.
+A growing number of foundations, corporations and individuals support these activities and programs.

-As the pace of scientific change continues to accelerate, it is more important than ever to support scholarship examining that change, helping us to understand the choices we have made in the past and their consequences for our future.
+As the pace of scientific change continues to accelerate, it is more important than ever to support scholarship helping us understand our past choices and their consequences for our future.